MEDSsnowtoday/.github/profile/README.md

 Bren School for Environmental Science & Management - Master of Environmental Data Science <br>
 Capstone Project - June 2022

+### Improving Usability of Snow Data Through Web Based Visualizations and Tutorials
+An open source workflow for processing and visualizing data from the [Snow Today](https://nsidc.org/reports/snow-today) research team.

+## Purpose

+## Organization Details

+There are four public repositories within this organization.
+These repositories form the foundation of the group's capstone project.

+## Contributing

+Suggestions for improvements to the code or documentation is welcome and encouraged.
+Please submit questions, comments, or code via issues or pull requests on either of the repositories.
+Please contact the creators of this project organization via the student's GitHub links listed below.

 **Students**

 🏂 [Ryan Munnikhuis](https://github.com/RyanMunnikhuis), ☃️ [Julia Parish](https://github.com/juliaparish), ⛷️ [Marie Rivers](https://github.com/marierivers)